 - General air pollution in the Edmonton area or construction taking place nearby

-For your standard 1"-3" air filters, the manufacturers basically suggest to change them bi-monthly, which is really a great rule of thumb.
-However, general rules aren't always for everybody.
+For your standard 1"-3" air filters, the OEM specs basically suggest to change them every 30-60 days, which is really a great rule of thumb.
+But general rules aren't always for everybody.
 If you suffer from light to moderate allergies, you might require an upgraded air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a remote area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, annual replacement of your air filter may be quite sufficient.
+On the other hand, if you're in a remote area, own a seldom occupied home (like a vacation home) or an area where there are fewer cars around, annual replacement of your air filter may be quite sufficient.
 Why should you factor in your pets?
 They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
-Of course, the air filter is just doing its job by containing pet hair and dander, but exceptionally dirty filters can cause weak HVAC performance.
+Of course, the air filter is just doing its job by containing pet hair and dander, but extremely dirty filters can cause weak HVAC performance.

 - Seldom used home or single occupant homes without pets or allergies: Change 6-12 months